vranathunga/vranathunga/README.md

 # Vindya Ranathunga – Lecturer/Researcher

 Welcome to my GitHub portfolio!
-I am a **lecturer and researcher specializing in computational neurology**, focusing on the intersection of neuroscience, machine learning, and brain modeling.
+I am a **lecturer and researcher with research interest in specializing in computational neurology**, focusing on the intersection of neuroscience, machine learning, and brain modeling.
+I am passionate about teaching, mentoring, and sharing reproducible research.

 ---